Pet Insurance Fine-Print Index: Coverage Rules by Carrier (2026)

 Methodology & sources

 Every cell in this Index traces to a specific document.
-Here are the receipts — the binding form (or, where noted, insurer disclosure) behind each carrier's row, with the form number and edition we audited as of July 1, 2026:
+Here are the receipts — the binding form (or, where noted, insurer disclosure or current carrier guidance) behind each carrier's row, initially audited July 1 and revalidated July 12, 2026:

 CarrierBinding document audited